Macroscopic loops in the loop O(n) model via the XOR trick

+The limit on the right-hand side equals the probability that~$\zero$ borders a bi-infinite path, which is zero by our assumption. \end{proof}

+We are now ready to prove Proposition~\ref{prop:PlanarGraphProp}, which implies Theorem~\ref{thm:long-around-1-inf-vol}, as we have already shown.

-\begin{proof} Let $\bbP_{n,x}$ be a translation-invariant Gibbs measure for the loop $O(n)$ model, where the parameters satisfy \eqref{eq:theorem-1-regime}, and $\mu_{n,x}$ be its associated defect representation.
-By assumption, if $\omega$ is sampled from $\bbP_{n,x}$, then it contains contains no bi-infinite paths, almost surely.
-For an integer $r$, a face $f$, and a domain $\Lambda_k(\zero)$ including $f$, let $\mathrm{Circ}_{r,k}(f)$ be the event that there exists a defect-free circuit in $\Lambda_k(\zero)$ which surrounds $\Lambda_r(f)$.
-We also let $\mathbf{f}_k$ be a uniformly chosen face in $\Lambda_k(\zero)$.
-By translation invariance of $\mu_{n,x}$, the probability of surrounding $\Lambda_r(\zero)$ by a defect-free circuit is the same as surrounding $\Lambda_r(\mathbf{f}_k)$ by a defect-free circuit.
-By inclusion of events and the Gibbs property, we have that, for any integer $k$,
+\begin{proof}[Proof of Proposition~\ref{prop:PlanarGraphProp}] For integers $r,k$ and a face $f$, let $\mathrm{Circ}_{r,k}(f)$ be the event that there exists a defect-free circuit in $\Lambda_k$ which surrounds $\Lambda_r(f)$.
+As in the proof of Lemma~\ref{lem:uniform-integrability}, we set~$\bbU_k^F$ to be the uniform measure on faces of~$\Lambda_k$ and sample~${\bf f}_k$ from~$\bbU_k^F$, independently of $\omega$.
+By translation invariance, inclusion of events, and the Gibbs property, we have that, for any integer $k$,

-Since the left-hand side does not depend on $k$, we may take the liminf as $k$ goes to infinity; by Fatou's lemma, we find that it is sufficient to prove that, for $\bbP$-almost every $\omega$,